Total Community Action.

 Crisis Service and grants may be available for individuals with a shut off notice.
 Regular, Non- Crisis Service LIHEAP is offered once every six months and is the more standard program.
 This is one of the main government funded programs for New Orleans residents.
 (504) 324-9609.

 The New Orleans Water Bill Service Assistance Program provides financial assistance for Sewerage & Water Board bills.
 This is available to the disabled and elderly persons who are unable to pay the bill due to emergency circumstances or a short term crisis.
+Find additional water bill help in New Orleans.

 Community outreach provides a variety of referral services and information to low-income and working poor families.
 Community health fairs and forums will be provided to communicate information on health care services, medical care, imminent health crisis and other related information.